 Treatment Philosophy and Benefits

 At our treatment center, we believe that treatment should be strengths-based and should be centered solely on clients and their families.
-We train, facility wide, on the Nurtured Heart Approach in order to provide all of our clients and their families with inner wealth and opportunities to grow.
+We work to provide all of our clients and their families with inner wealth and opportunities to grow.
 It is our mission to provide high quality, comprehensive behavior and mental health services to children, adolescents, and their families.
 Treatment is provided through a continuum of care, ranging from sub-acute residential treatment to community-based programs.
 All of our services are individualized, culturally sensitive, and centered on clients and their parents/guardians.
 The clinical emphasis is placed on assessment, treatment planning, discharge, and aftercare planning.
 The goal is to prepare clients for a successful future at home, at school, and within the community.

 Types of Treatment Offered at Our Center in New Mexico